Better Health and Wellness: Man suffers stroke on Derby golf course, friend jumps into action

 DERBY, Kan.
-(KSNW) – Prior to November 2020, you could likely find golf buddies Mark Ward and Kenneth Shalue on the green at the Derby Golf & Country Club most days of the week.
+(KSNW) — Before November 2020, you could likely find golf buddies Mark Ward and Kenneth Shalue on the green at the Derby Golf & Country Club most days of the week.

 The pair of Air Force veterans met years ago on the golf course at McConnell Air Force Base.

-On November 2, 2020, the pair were playing on the 12th hole on the Derby course when Ward, 73-years-old, dropped his putter.
+On November 2, 2020, the pair were playing on the 12th hole on the Derby course when Ward, 73, dropped his putter.

 “He was reaching for it, but he wasn’t getting there,” Shalue remembers.